CeciliaSwe/portfolio-1st/README.md

 No submenues are used and the navbar indicates to the user where they are at.
 Home page and courses page has direct links to the call to action - i.e. the book page.
 ### Design
 #### Color Scheme
 The Index page contains a large hero image.
-The color scheme consists of 2 shades of grey (#3C3E4A and #BDC3C6) and 1 shade of green picked out from the image.
+The color scheme consists of 3 eartly colors; beige (#fdfff5) grey (#bdc3C6) and green (#92c58d) picked out from the hero image.
 #### Imagery
 #### Typography
 #### Wireframes